Null-Space Filtering for Data-Free Continual Model Merging: Preserving Stability, Promoting Plasticity: Introduction

 Recent studies investigate data-free continual model merging (DFCMM) \citep{liu2023tangent, porrello2025a, tang2025merging}, where tasks arrive sequentially and, at each step, only the newly fine-tuned task model and the previously merged backbone are available (see Fig.~\ref{fig:example}).
-We formulate two fundamental desiderata for DFCMM: \textit{transparency}, avoiding interference with earlier tasks, and \textit{fidelity}, adapting faithfully to each new task.
-These desiderata, not explicitly considered in prior work, highlight a new open challenge for the field.
-Since they are inherently defined in terms of data, existing approaches lack a principled translation of data-level desiderata into parameter-space objectives.
-As a result, simple averaging or arithmetic updates often cause interference that undermines transparency \citep{izmailov2018averaging,ilharco2023editing}; projection methods fail to preserve fidelity when task vectors are correlated \citep{tang2025merging,yadav2023ties}; and adaptive strategies typically rely on auxiliary data, which violates the data-free constraint \citep{yang2023adamerging,tang2024merging,qiu2025mingle}.
-Achieving both transparency and fidelity under the strict requirements of DFCMM therefore remains an open and unresolved challenge.
+We revisit two fundamental desiderata for DFCMM: \textit{stability}, avoiding interference with earlier tasks, and \textit{plasticity}, adapting faithfully to each new task.
+While these desiderata are inherently defined at the data level, existing approaches lack a principled translation into parameter-space objectives.
+As a result, simple averaging or arithmetic updates often cause interference that undermines stability \citep{izmailov2018averaging,ilharco2023editing}; projection methods fail to preserve plasticity when task vectors are correlated \citep{tang2025merging,yadav2023ties}; and adaptive strategies typically rely on auxiliary data, which violates the data-free constraint \citep{yang2023adamerging,tang2024merging,qiu2025mingle}.
+Achieving both stability and plasticity under the strict requirements of DFCMM remains an open challenge.